waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Turn #4829: GNEISS at 8/71 HP.
 Switching to Calcifer.
 - Turn #4831: Calcifer used Headbutt (Hit).
 Umbreon used Sand-Attack.
 - Turn #4834-4839: Calcifer missed Headbutt multiple times.
 Umbreon used Sand-Attack and Pursuit.
-- Turn #4841: Backing out of move menu to use X Accuracy.
+- Turn #4841: Main battle menu reached.
+Selecting PACK to use X Accuracy.